 I am realizing to achieve a closed gap I need to aim for correct alignment and function of the whole core.
 Really the entire process starts with the mind.
 You need to visualize yourself healing (this is what I am starting to do more of and it has been helping).
 See yourself standing with proper alignment.
 Squatting more in your day to day life instead of bending over!
 See yourself with a strong core.
 Staying positive about it all helps so much with the healing.
 Especially on those days when you feel like your separation isn’t getting any better.
 I have those days.
 I really have to dig deep and believe my separation is getting smaller.

-I hope this has inspired you to go out and live your best life.
+I hope this has inspired you.